lancerzhang/survey-server/docs/ChatGPT prompt.md

 26. I want to use oauth login, such as GitHub login, to protect my API, please change the code, I'm using maven and application.yaml.
 27. how can I validate the field type and length in this spring boot web request?
 28. I want to generate API rest doc at runtime, so that I can browse the doc in browser.
+29. Give me postman collection json file content for SurveyReplyController.
+30. Update code, implement update one Template, Get All Templates sort by createdAt with pagination.
+31. Give me postman collection of template controller, current controller is, ``paste your java code here``

 # Notes
 1. Please note it may generate different answer each time, such as spring boot version may be different.
 The field name maybe different as well, e.g. "max_response" and "response_limit", you may try to generate the result few times and use better one.